 Accelerating the computation of spatial regularization loss

 Because the computational cost of training largely depends on the calculation of spatial regularization loss, which is quadratic to the number of cells or spots, we designed a strategy as follows to accelerating the training.
 The spatial regularization loss is used in model optimization, which involves calculating the weighted average of an inner product of a spatial distance matrix and an embedding distance matrix.
 It has O(M*N2) computational complexity and memory cost, where N2 is the number of edges in a fully-connected spatial graph with N cells, M is the size of the latent dimension.
 However, during each training step, we compute the spatial regularization loss over a random fixed-size subset of edges, which reduces the computational complexity of regularization loss from quadratic to constant.
 When tested on the slideseqv2 dataset with 41,876 cells, the computational and memory cost dropped from over 5 hours and 18GB to less than 3 minutes and 4GB (Supplementary Fig. 4).
+We additionally found significant improvements in performance applying SpaceFlow to a seqFISH mouse embryogenesis dataset72 (Supplementary Fig. 5).

 Benchmarking